palaseus/Adrenochain/pkg/explorer/web/README.md

-# GoChain Explorer Web Interface
+# Adrenochain Explorer Web Interface

-This package provides a complete web interface for the GoChain blockchain explorer, built with Go HTML templates, modern CSS, and vanilla JavaScript.
+This package provides a complete web interface for the Adrenochain blockchain explorer, built with Go HTML templates, modern CSS, and vanilla JavaScript.

 ## Features